-Due: 1 week post Grand Rounds A (100-90) B (89-80) C (79-70) D (69-60) F (Less than 60) Total Points Content Development, Sources, and Evidence Demonstrates skillful use of high-quality, credible, relevant sources.
+Due: 1 week week post Grand Rounds A (100-90) B (89-80) C (79-70) D (69-60) F (Less than 60) Total Points Content Development, Sources, and Evidence Demonstrates skillful use of high-quality, credible, relevant sources.
 Communicates, organizes, and synthesizes information from sources.
 Demonstrates use of relevant sources.
-Inadequately communicates, organizes, and synthesizes information from sources.
-Demonstrates a weak attempt to use sources although incorrectly.
+Inadequately communicates, organizes, and synthesizes information from sources. to use sources.
+Communicates fragmented information so Demonstrates a weak attempt to use sources although incorrectly.
 Communicates incorrect information.
 Uses sources inappropriately.
 Does not achieve intended purpose.
 Sources are misquoted, taken out of context, or incorrectly paraphrased.
 Organization Organizational pattern (specific introduction and conclusion, and sequenced material within the paper) is clearly and consistently observable and makes the content of the paper cohesive.
-Organizational pattern is somewhat observable within the paper.
-Organizational pattern is intermittently observable within the paper.
+Organizational pattern is somewhat observable within the paper. intermittently observable within the paper.
 Organizational pattern is weakly observable although hard to follow throughout the paper.
 Organizational pattern is not observable within the paper.
 Language Language choices are imaginative, memorable, and compelling and enhance the effectiveness of the paper.
 Language choices are thoughtful and generally support the effectiveness of the paper.
 Language choices are mundane and commonplace and partially support the effectiveness of the paper.
 Language choices are elementary and minimally support the effectiveness of the paper.
 Language choices are unclear and minimally support the effectiveness of the paper.
 Growth Central message is convincing and strongly supported, highlighting many aspects of student learning content.
 Central message is consistent with the supporting material highlight some points of learning.
-Central message can be deduced, but is not explicitly stated in the presentation.
-Unclear learning experiences.
 Central message is weak and unclear.
 Key takeaways are misunderstood.
 Central message is unclear and unorganized.
 Lacking content learned.
 Errors Paper is error free.
 Paper includes minor errors.
 Paper presents errors throughout.
 Paper has significant errors.
 Paper presents with substantial errors which make the content hard to follow.

-Appendix 9: Journal Club Presentation Rubrics Journal Club Presentation Rubric
+Appendix 9: Journal Club Presentation Rubrics Journal Club Presentation Rubric p Brook cine